sphinx-doc/sphinx/doc/development/tutorials/recipe.rst

 This looks a little different to what we're used to seeing.
 There are no calls to :meth:`~Sphinx.add_directive` or even :meth:`~Sphinx.add_role`.
-Instead, we have a single call to :meth:`~Sphinx.add_domain` followed by some initialization of the :ref:`standard domain <domains-std>`.
+Instead, we have a single call to :meth:`~Sphinx.add_domain` followed by some initialization of the :doc:`standard domain </usage/domains/standard>`.
 This is because we had already registered our directives, roles and indexes as part of the directive itself.

 Using the extension